anjilean/p8105_final_project_AAAD/final_report_AAAD.md

 Related work
 ------------

-*Anything that inspired you, such as a paper, a web site, or something we discussed in class.*

 Research conducted by Dr. Frederica Perera, Dr. Marianthi-Anna Kioumourtzoglou, and others at the Center for Children's Environmental Health, Columbia University, as well as previous classwork utilizing NOAA data inspired us to explore environmental data.
 Throughout our studies, we have learned that air pollution is known to have detrimental effects on human health.
 For instance, [high PM2.5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5260007/) and [ozone exposure](https://www.atsjournals.org/doi/abs/10.1164/rccm.201811-2106ED) causes damage to the respiratory system, which puts individuals at risk for health outcomes like asthma and heart disease.
 We became personally interested about how air quality here may adversely affect our health outcomes upon learning that New York ranks tenth in [most polluted cities (by ozone)](https://www.lung.org/our-initiatives/healthy-air/sota/city-rankings/most-polluted-cities.html) in the United States.

 Initial questions
 -----------------

-*What questions are you trying to answer?
-How did these questions evolve over the course of the project?
-What new questions did you consider in the course of your analysis?*

 Unlike many factors we can control in determining our health, ambient (outdoor) air quality is almost impossible to alter given its ubiquitous nature.
 Across the globe, it accounts for significant morbidity and, to a lesser degree, mortality.
 Indoor air pollution is also an important exposure pathway particularly for women and children who live in households that burn solid fuel for cooking and heating.
 For this project, we focused on ambient air quality because there is more available data and because indoor air pollution is less widespread in the United States and New York State than in other places around the world.